fwindram/SubredditScheduler/README.md

 # SubredditScheduler
-A simple way to schedule posts to a subreddit
+A simple way to schedule posts to a subreddit using Python